Identity & Sync Groups

 in-process and on a hosted server that only ever sees the compiled JSON.

-Single field per role.sourcereads one field.
+sourcereads one field.
 An agent doesn’t need its own role: it runs on behalf of a user and carries that user’suserId, so theuser:{id}role above already covers it — see Agents are participants too.

-Half 2 — per-model scope: row → group
+Half 2 (per-model scope): row → group

 You never write a sync-group string for a row.
 You declare a model’s place in the entity graph and the engine derives the groups its rows fan out on.
-Three declarations, in order of how often you reach for them:groups.root — this model is a scope root.
-Its rows form a group of their
+Three declarations, in order of how often you reach for them:

 own.
 The kind comes from the model’s typename by default, or pass a string to